TiagoMontes/TiagoMontes/README.md

 - 🔭 I’m currently working on **Charlie**

-- 🌱 I’m currently learning **React, Next, Typescript and Symfony.
-As a hobby, I study and develop in other languages ​​out of curiosity .**
+- 🌱 I’m currently working with **React, Next, Typescript and Symfony.
+As a hobby, I study and develop in Java, C++, Express and others .**

 - 💬 Ask me about **Backend and Frontend**